MicrosoftDocs/architecture-center/docs/example-scenario/analytics/optimize-inventory-forecast-demand-content.md

 -   [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service/): AKS simplifies deploying a managed Kubernetes cluster in Azure by offloading the operational overhead to Azure.
 As a hosted Kubernetes service, Azure handles critical tasks, like health monitoring and maintenance.

 -   [Azure Synapse Analytics](https://azure.microsoft.com/services/synapse-analytics/): Azure Synapse Analytics is an enterprise analytics service that accelerates time to insight across data warehouses and big data systems.
-It brings together the best of SQL technologies used in enterprise data warehousing, Spark technologies used for big data, Data Explorer for log and time series analytics, Pipelines for data integration and ETL/ELT, and deep integration with other Azure services, such as Power BI, Cosmos DB, and Azure Machine Learning.
+It brings together the best of the SQL technologies used in enterprise data warehousing, Spark technologies used for big data, Data Explorer for log and time-series analytics, Pipelines for data integration and ETL/ELT, and deep integration with other Azure services (such as Power BI, Cosmos DB, and Azure Machine Learning).

 ### Alternatives